jessepav/lacygoill-wiki-backup/bug/vim.md

    - somewhere at `:h 'edcompatible'`
    - somewhere at `:h :s_c`
    - somewhere at `:h :s_g`

+## ?

+    au CursorMoved * popup_setoptions(id, {
+        \ firstline: line('w0'),
+        \ maxheight: winheight(0),
+        \ })

+Notice the explicit continuation lines.
+We need them.

+Could Vim9 be smarter here?
+Can't it see that there's an unclosed dictionary?
+I guess not; it might be harder than it seems...

+Idea:  What if we asked for a new function to install an autocmd?

 ## Vim9: should 'clipboard' and 'selection' be considered to be set with their default values